crispab/codekvast/README.md

     sudo npm install -g phantomjs-prebuilt

 You also must define the environment variable `PHANTOMJS_BIN` to point to the phantomjs executable.
+(This is due to a bug in the karma-phantomjs-launcher, which does not use PATH.)

 Put this into your `/etc/profile.d/phantomjs.sh` or your `$HOME/.profile` or similar:

     export PHANTOMJS_BIN=$(which phantomjs)

 #### TypeScript

 The Codekvast Warehouse web UI is developed with TypeScript and Angular 4.
-Twitter Bootstrap is used as design framework.
+Twitter Bootstrap is used as CSS framework.

 npm is used for managing the frontend development environment.
 Webpack is used as frontend bundler.